-The goal of the Workplace Violence and Harassment Prevention and Response Program is to initiate USDA and APHIS policies that every customer and employee be treated fairly and equitably, with dignity and respect.
+The goal of the Workplace Violence and Harassment Prevention and Response (WPVHPR) Program is to facilitate USDA, APHIS and FAS, policies that every customer and employee be treated fairly and equitably, with dignity and respect.
 The policy applies not only to how you as an employee should act, but also to how you deserve to be treated by others.
 There is no tolerance for harassing, threatening, or violent behaviors at APHIS.

 While it is everyone's responsibility to be alert and to report potential workplace violence problems; supervisors and managers have added responsibilities for prevention, assessment, reporting, and response.

 APHIS and FAS employees who witness intimidating, threatening, and/or harassing behavior within the workplace are advised to immediately report those incidents to their supervisor and the Workplace Violence Prevention and Response Coordinator.

 The WPV Hotline phone number and e-mail are actively monitored.